How to make a dollhouse needlework stand

 Now carefully wax polish the frame uprights, feet and cross bar structure, and the frame sides only (THAT IS, DO NOT WAX POLISH THE WHITE WOOD POLES).

 Apply the wax polish with wire wool, and buff to a shine with a soft cloth.
 Two coats will give a good colour.
-A ‘Mahogany Wax Wood Finishing Pack’ is available separately, if required.
-See the separate Tutorial for how to use our Mahogany Wax Wood Finishing Packs.

 Re-assemble the square frame, once the sides have been wax polished, this time gluing the pieces in place.
 Wait until the glue has completely dried before attempting to mount the stitching in the frame.